 When a loved one passes away, family and friends must make many decisions, all while trying to grieve their recent loss.
-Additional stress and decision making can be added at this difficult time if a probate of the estate is necessary.
+Additional stress and decision-making can be added at this difficult time if a probate of the estate is necessary.
 For most people, the idea of probate seems scary and confusing.
-With over thirty years of experience, the firm of Linda Suzzanne Griffin, P.A. strives to walk you through this process by helping you decide which probate, if any, is required, and alleviate the legal burdens as much as possible.
+With over 30 years of experience, the firm of Griffin & Van Pelt, P.A. (fka Linda Suzzanne Griffin, P.A.) strives to walk you through this process by helping you decide which probate, if any, is required, and alleviate the legal burdens as much as possible.
 Please read below to learn more about probate administrations in Florida.

 There can be a lot of confusion when a person dies with a revocable trust.
 It is unclear if a probate administration is required, a trust administration, or, in some instances, both administrations may be needed.
 People often believe that the successor Trustee can simply distribute the trust assets right away and terminate the trust.
 Unfortunately, it is not that easy.
 When a decedent’s assets are held in a revocable trust, the successor Trustee has many of the same duties and responsibilities as a Personal Representative.

 Unlike court-supervised probate administration, a trust administration is a private distribution of a decedent’s assets to his or her beneficiaries.
 Most successor Trustees have had little experience administering Trusts and can become overwhelmed, especially if a trust is administered for multiple generations of beneficiaries.
 A successor Trustee will perform the following tasks:

 Collect, manage and preserve the assets of the Trust

 Pay all taxes and expenses relating to the administration of the Trust